Special offer

 If you have any questions before Monday, you can email me or call me at [direct line number].

-Welcome aboard!
-We look forward to seeing you Monday, and we’re happy to have you on the team.
+We look forward to seeing you on Monday, and we’re happy to have you on the team.
+We hope you are excited about your new position, and we look forward to a successful journey together.

 Recent Hiring & onboarding Articles